-Local Service 2.4: Protection of the Natural Environment Activity Council's Role Performance Measure July to December 2014 January to June 2015 Project management of design and construction of selected stormwater related projects Facilities provided to Council's requirements within agreed timeframes and budgets Tenders for construction of the trunk drainage works at the Herbert and Oxley Rivulets in Elderslie were completed and works commenced.
+2.4: Protection of the Natural Environment Activity Council's Role Performance Measure July to December 2014 January to June 2015 Project management of design and construction of selected stormwater related projects Facilities provided to Council's requirements within agreed timeframes and budgets Tenders for construction of the trunk drainage works at the Herbert and Oxley Rivulets in Elderslie were completed and works commenced.
 Works due to be completed early 2015.
-Trunk Drainage works in Herbert and Oxley rivulets (downstream of Lodges Road) were completed.
+Trunk Drainage works in Herbert an Oxley rivulets (downstream of Lodg Road) were completed.
 Lake Annan - Retrofitting of Gross Pollutant Trap Gross Pollutant Trap Fitted Tenders have progressed for Lake Annan Stage 1 work to replace an old open GPT at the lake inlet with the construction of a new GPT facility to be sited further upstream from the lake inlet.
 Quotations have been completed for Lake Annan Stage 2 work to engage a consultant for the design of rehabilitation work to improve Lake Annan water quality.
-The new GPT immediately upstream od Lake Annan was completed.
-The detailed design of Lake Annan Stage 2 work progressed to 60 % complete.
-Construction will commence in the 2015/16 financial year.
+The new GPT immediately upstrear Lake Annan was completed.
+The detailed design of Lake Annan work progressed to 60 % complete Construction will commence in the 2015/16 financial year.
 New Gross Pollutant Trap at Harrington Park Lake 3C Works Completed No Capital Works budget allocation for this work.
-No Capital Works budget allocation for this work.
+No Capital Works budget allocatio this work.
 Maintenance and reconstruction of stormwater assets to ensure effective useful life 100% of program completed Targets are being met inline with works programs.
-100% road drainage and street sweeping completed.
+100% road drainage and street swe completed.
 Condition rating stays the same or improves New asset management team are undertaking inspections of stormwater assets.
-Sample data collection of all asset categories in Stormwater Asset Class is expected to be completed in July 2015 (except for Dams).
+Sample data collection of all asset categories in Stormwater Asset Claexpected to be completed in July 2 (except for Dams).
 Increased Council resources are required to effectively maintain the drainage network More maintenance is undertaken Targets are being met inline with works programs.
 Targets were met inline with works programs Additional Gross Pollutant Trap maintenance due to increase in assets Maintenance increases in line with assets Targets are being met inline with works programs.
-Lists and maps of GPT locations now available in IFM to assist in planning and programming of works.
-Targets were met in line with works programs.
+Lists and maps of GPT locations no available in IFM to assist in plannir programming of works.
+Targets we in line with works programs.
 Increase Council's fleet to effectively manage overflow of the drainage network Gross Pollutant Traps are serviced regularly Targets are being met inline with works programs.
-Targets were met inline with works programs, fleet review commenced on plant and equipment to ensure the right equipment is available for Council needs
+Targets were met inline with work programs, fleet review commence plant and equipment to ensure the equipment is available for Council